Toxic (song): Live performances

 The song was performed at 2011's Femme Fatale Tour.
 After a video intermission in which Spears finds and captures the stalker that follows her, the show continues with a martial arts-inspired remix of "Toxic", in which Spears wears a kimono and battles dancing ninjas.
 Keith Caufield of Billboard felt the performance was comparable to Madonna's "Sky Fits Heaven" at 2001's Drowned World Tour.
 Shirley Halperin of The Hollywood Reporter stated that "[the] mid-tempo numbers [...] seemed to stall out quickly, where faster offerings like 'Womanizer,' 'I Wanna Go' and 'Toxic' had the sold-out crowd jumping in place and pumping their number twos in the air."
-August Brown of the Los Angeles Times said, "The set's only weak spots were sonic revisions of catalog staples – the Bollywood spy-flick vamp of 'Toxic' remains utterly groundbreaking and didn’t need an Ibiza-inspired revision.".
-Spears performed the song during the last act from her 2013-17 Las Vegas residency Britney: Piece of Me.
+August Brown of the Los Angeles Times said, "The set's only weak spots were sonic revisions of catalog staples – the Bollywood spy-flick vamp of 'Toxic' remains utterly groundbreaking and didn't need an Ibiza-inspired revision.".
+Spears performed the song during the last act from her 2013–17 Las Vegas residency Britney: Piece of Me.
 The number begins with a ballad version of "Toxic" and Spears is seen over a giant tree.
 Before the chorus begins, Spears jumps from the tree in a kind of bungee jump under a water curtain.
 As Spears lands in the stage, the first chords from the song starts and the performance keeps going on.
-In the 2016 Billboard Music Awards, it was performed as the closing song of a greatest hits medley by Spears, with brand new choreography.
+At the 2016 Billboard Music Awards, it was performed as the closing song of a greatest hits medley by Spears, with brand new choreography.
 The song was also included in Spears's setlist for the iHeartRadio Music Festival on September 24, 2016.
 Spears performed the song as part of her Apple Music Festival performance in London on September 27, 2016.
-The song was also streamed live along with "Work Bitch" from Spears' final Britney: Piece of Me show date on December 31, 2017, on ABC's Dick Clark's New Year's Rockin' Eve to a record audience of 25.6 million.
+The song was also performed along with "Work Bitch" at Britney: Piece of Me in December, and broadcast on ABC's Dick Clark's New Year's Rockin' Eve to a record audience of 25.6 million.